 Some say it is highly important to strategically choose keywords from specific industries in order to work your way up in search rankings, attract more qualified traffic and eventually convert into sales/leads/etc.

 The only problem with this approach is that there is often a lot of pressure involved to find the perfect keyword, which can cause so much stress it actually puts whoever is trying to rank a website in a panic mode.
 So, what is the solution?

-This article discusses how to choose the best keywords for SEO and when you should think of hiring an SEO agency.
+This article discusses how to choose the right keywords for SEO and when you should think of hiring an SEO agency.
 You will learn about different types of keywords and how to find the most relevant ones.
 Then you'll learn how to improve those phrases and include them on your landing pages.

 Follow these 7 keyword research tips to create content that will help your website rank high on search engines.